10 dirty fruits and veggies

 Peaches

 Peaches are laced with 67 different chemicals, placing it second on the list of most contaminated fruits and vegetables.
-They have soft fuzzy skin, a delicate structure, and high susceptibility to most pests, causing them to sprayed more frequently.
+They have soft fuzzy skin, a delicate structure, and high susceptibility to most pests, causing them to spray more frequently.

 Strawberries